ashleychontos/pySYD/docs/library/input.rst

 The *Kepler*, K2 & TESS missions have provided *billions* of stellar light curves, or a measure of the object's brightness (or flux) in time.
-Like most other standard photometric data, we require that the time array is in units of days. **This will be really important for the processing of the data, which we'll discuss in detail in a little bit.**
+Like most other standard photometric data, we require that the time array is in units of days. **This is really important if the software is calculating the power spectrum for you!**

 For the time series data, the y-axis is less critical here.
 It can be anything from units of fraction flux or brightness as a function of time, along with any other normalization(s).